-To copy field names as tab separated values, right-click the column/row header or the selected cells and select Copy As -> Tab Separated Values (Field Name only).
+To copy field names as tab separated values, right-click the selected columns/data and select Copy As -> Tab Separated Values (Field Name only).
 If you want to copy data only or both field names and data, you can choose Tab Separated Values (Data only) or Tab Separated Values (Field Name and Data) respectively.